 Honors/Phi Theta Kappa Scholarship

 $2,500 per year for incoming junior transfers with minimum 3.5 GPA.
-Eligible students are graduates of the Honors Program or member in the Phi Theta Kappa chapter at a Florida College System institution.
+Eligible students are graduates of the Honors Program or members of the Phi Theta Kappa chapter at a Florida College System institution.
 A letter of recommendation from an Honors or PTK advisor is required.
 The scholarship is renewable for up to five semesters.

-The LINK scholarship requires a FAFSA to be on file with the Financial Aid department in addition to a scholarship application, as demonstrating financial need is an eligibility requirement.
+The Link2FAU Scholarship requires a FAFSA to be on file with the Financial Aid department in addition to a scholarship application, as demonstrating financial need is an eligibility requirement.
 This award cannot be combined with any other merit-based Admissions scholarship.

 NSF LEARN TM Program